weiganghuang/holops-1803/task3.md

 	```

 1. Now let's check the ref-count.
-Notice the value of the ref-count attached with Bundle-Ether 100.2234 is 1, backpointer to test2.
+Notice the value of the ref-count attached with `Bundle-Ether 100.2234` is 1, backpointer to `test2`.

 	```
 	admin@ncs% show devices device asr9k0 config cisco-ios-xr:interface Bundle-Ether-subinterface | display service-meta-data